Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Analytical formulae

 \paragraph{Sanity check with $\zz = \xx$.}

-If $\zz = \xx$, \emph{i.e.}, all training points are selected as inducing points, the \SGPR posterior should be exactly the same as the exact GP posterior.
-In this case, the predictive distribution is a normal distribution with mean and precision matrix:
+If $\zz = \xx$, i.e., all training points are selected as inducing points, the \SGPR posterior should be exactly the same as the exact GP posterior.
+In this case, by substituting $\K_{\zz,\zz}$ with $\K_{\xx,\xx}$, the mean and covariance matrix of $\tilde{p}(\mathbf{u})$ become:

-which is exactly the predictive distribution of the exact GP.
+which matches the predictive distribution of the exact GP at $\xx$.

-Note that the derivations and numerical implementations for \SGPR in the homoskedastic and heteroskedatic cases, as stated in Section \ref{sec:numerical-ELBO} and \ref{prediction}, are also considered and discussed in some other work \citep{GPflow2017, Maddox2021ConditioningSV} but differ slightly in the details.
+Derivations and numerical implementations for \SGPR in the homoskedastic and heteroskedatic cases, as stated in Section \ref{supp_sec:numerical-ELBO} and \ref{supp_sec:prediction}, are also considered and discussed in some other work \citep{GPflow2017, Maddox2021ConditioningSV} but differ slightly in the details.